 Royalty is the monies that are paid to a licensor by the licensee for the right to use the licensed property.
 It is calculated by multiplying the Royalty Rate by the Net Sales.
 Below is an example of how the royalty payments would flow from the retailer to the licensee and ultimately to the licensor.
 The example assumes a 10% royalty rate.

 Brand Licensing is probably one of the least explored methods to enter a new product category by most brands.
-However, we hope that through this module, we have been able to explain what Brand Licensing is and the numerous benefits that it has to offer both to licensors and licensees.
+However, we hope that through this article, we have been able to explain what Brand Licensing is and the numerous benefits that it has to offer both to licensors and licensees.

 Needless to say, the entire process is lengthy and time consuming.
 One must also keep in mind that the goal is not to achieve the license but to make a success of it and the activities that follow the signing of the contract.
 These processes, if executed well, on the one hand, can ensure huge success of the program.
 While on the other hand, if either the licensee or the licensor do not live up to their commitments, it can affect sales, and more importantly the reputation of the brand.